 What is in a Schedule?

-Planning your daily schedule, so there are active play times and quiet play and rest will help children learn how to pace themselves.
-By balancing times for group and individual play, teaches them the importance of community and respect for individual needs.
+Planning your daily schedule so there are active play times and quiet play and rest will help children learn how to pace themselves.
+Balancing times for group and individual play teaches them the importance of community and respect for individual needs.
 Scheduled routines should reflect whole-group activities, small-group interaction, and child-directed free play.
 One way to do this is through a visual schedule or picture schedule.

 In small groups, children learn how they fit in a group, build friendships and solve conflicts.
 Establish clear expectations while in the group, be prepared, and alternate groups as children naturally shift in and out of play.